Clay oven: Tabun

-Tannour / tannur; tandoor
+Tannur / tannour; tandoor

+Tinuru was the ancient Sumerian word for a basic clay oven, and this important technology of daily life and its descriptive name were carried through the ages to many other peoples and culture, manifesting in the Arab (تنور) tannur, Indian tandoor, Iranian (تَنور) tanur and Turkish tannura.

-The word tannour is often used in Hebrew (תנור) Persian (تَنور) and Arabic languages in a generic sense, meaning, a place where bread is baked by fire.
+The term tannur also appears in Hebrew (תנור) in the bible and Mishnah 15 times, as a place where bread is baked by fire.

 In Yemen, the most common of clay ovens served both for baking and cooking.
 Its shape was cylindrical and reached half the height of man, and was made with a wide-open top, called the "mouth of the oven" (Arabic: bâb al-manaq), its top being uniform in diameter with that of the oven's base.
 Kindling was admitted through the opening in the top.
 A small air-hole was also made therein at the base of the oven, called the "eye of the oven," which was made to ensure sufficient air circulation, as well as used to clear out the oven from its accumulated wood-ash.
 This oven had a flat, detachable ceramic lid made for it, with its own distinct rim, and which lid covering could be placed on its top and could hold additional pots and pans when needed.
 In such ovens, flat dough was pressed against the interior wall of the oven, whereunto it adhered until it was baked.
 Unleavened bread at Passover was made in the same way.
 The sealed pot containing the Yemenite-Jewish kubaneh was also placed in such ovens, laid upon the oven floor, upon its dying embers.
 Pots containing viands and kettles of coffee were first brought to a boil and then kept hot by brushing aside the coals and embers to one side of the oven, covering the coals over with ashes, and placing the pots and kettles beside the ash-covered coals.
 Such ovens were almost always built within baking rooms (Arabic: al-daymeh = الديمة) or rustic kitchens adjoining a courtyard.